mablt/M1_PDP_Project/README.md

 ## Usage

-To run the web application, the use of a browser is required.
+To run the web application, browser use is required.
 Only Chrome and Firefox browser are guaranteed.
-The node  local server is required (See below).
+Local node server is required (See below).

 ```
 cd testclass/